gnois/losty/README.md

 Here is a handler for http POST, PUT or DELETE request:
 ```
-var form = \q, r ->
+function form(q, r)
-	var val, fail = body.buffered(q)
+	local val, fail = body.buffered(q)
-	if val or q.method == 'DELETE'
+	if val or q.method == 'DELETE' then
 		return q.next(val)
+	end
 	r.status = 400 -- bad request
 	return { fail = fail or q.method .. " should have request body" }
+end
 ```

 Here is another handler that opens a postgresql database connection and passes it to the next handler, then closes the connection and returning the received result.
 ```
-var pg = require('losty.sql.pg')
+local pg = require('losty.sql.pg')

-var database = \q, r ->
+function database(q, r)
-	var db = pg(databasename, username, password)
+	local db = pg(databasename, username, password)
 	db.connect()
-	var out = q.next(db)
+	local out = q.next(db)
 	db.disconnect()
 	return out
+end
 ```

 The above handlers can be used like this:

 ```
-w.post('/path', \_, r ->
+w.post('/path', function(_, r)
 	r.headers["Content-Type"] = "application/json"
 	q.next()
+end

-, form, database, \q, r, body, db ->
+, form, database, function(q, r, body, db)
 	-- use body and db here
 	db.insert(...)
 	r.status = 201
-)
+end)
 ```
-Notice how handlers are chained, and the form body and db are passed as arguments to the following handlers.
+Notice how handlers are chained, and the form `body` and `db` are passed as arguments to the following handlers.

-Other frameworks normally use a context table that get extended with keys and passed across handlers, but Losty passes them as cumulative function arguments.
+Other frameworks normally use a context table that is extended with keys and passed across handlers, but Losty passes them as cumulative function arguments.
-Here are some considerations for both designs.
+Here are some considerations for Losty's design.

 * Arguments are easily visible.
-Handlers are sometimes copied or moved around, and listing arguments deliberately reduces mistakes.
-* Arguments (un)packing is slow, but may not be significant if number of handlers are few.
+* Arguments (un)packing is slower, but may not be significant if there are only a handful of handlers.
-* Renaming keys in context table is errorprone.
-All handlers that reference them have to be changed.
-There is a possibility of reusing an old key or overwriting the same key.
+* Renaming keys in context table may overwrite another key of the same name.
+And all handlers that reference them have to be changed.
-* The position of the arguments need to be followed when moving handlers around.
-* Switching to a context table is easy for Losty; just append keys to the q or r table.
+* Switching to a context table is easy for Losty; just append keys to the request or response table.
 But the reverse is not.